Skip to main content

 The Science Behind Oxidative Stress

 To understand oxidative stress, you must first grasp the concept of free radicals.
-Free radicals are unstable molecules that are highly reactive due to the presence of unpaired electrons.
+Free radicals1 are unstable molecules that are highly reactive due to the presence of unpaired electrons.
 They are produced as byproducts of normal bodily functions, such as metabolism and immune response.
 When free radicals accumulate in excessive amounts, they can cause damage to cells and tissues, leading to oxidative stress.

 The body’s natural antioxidant defense system becomes overwhelmed during oxidative stress, resulting in an imbalance.
 Antioxidants are molecules that can donate electrons to stabilize free radicals.
 They act as a defense mechanism to neutralize ROS and prevent them from causing further damage.
 However, when the production of ROS exceeds the body’s antioxidant capacity, oxidative stress occurs.

 One of the most damaging effects of oxidative stress is the oxidative damage to DNA.
 When DNA is damaged, it can lead to mutations and genetic instability, which are key factors in the development of cancer.
 Additionally, oxidative stress can also impair the function of proteins, which are essential for various biological processes in the body.
-Furthermore, oxidative stress can cause lipid peroxidation, a process where lipids are attacked by free radicals, resulting in the production of harmful byproducts that can damage cell membranes and contribute to the development of cardiovascular diseases.
+Furthermore, oxidative stress can cause lipid peroxidation2, a process where lipids are attacked by free radicals, resulting in the production of harmful byproducts that can damage cell membranes and contribute to the development of cardiovascular diseases.

 Common Causes of Oxidative Stress